amanichopra/fitness-wrapped/README.md

 - Train and deploy an ML model that will predict what workout someone should do if they want to burn a target number of calories, only have a certain amount of time, and are only willing to exert a specified amount of intensity.
 This is really functional to me personally, since I am always looking for the most efficient workout when I am in a rush.
 This step will also involve collecting data from other Apple Health/Watch users.
 - Incorporate more diabetes-related metrics.
 - Schedule tasks for ETL.
 I've done this with my Dexcom CGM data before using cron jobs on my local system, but with this scale of data, local storage is no longer an option.
 I will probably have to look into cloud options like Amazon's EBS, RDS, or S3.
+- Add CI/CD for updates to the app code.
+- Leverage pyspark for initial processing of raw data.
+Although the app assumes the data is processed already, if I wanted to scale the app to allow users to upload their Apple Health exports (XML), I would need to trigger an ETL pipeline (perhaps using a service like Dataproc on GCP) to do the heavy procesing.
+These XMLs are over 2GB!

 **If you're interested in seeing your Fitness Wrapped, send me an email at amanichopra@gmail.com!**